SU-SWS/stanford_travisci_scripts/README.md

 **composer.json:** Contains the packages we need to build and test sites, such as drush, behat, selenium, etc.

 **features/:** This directory, and more importantly, the contents of features/bootstrap include the custom step definitions which we use to run our behat tests.

-**includes/:** As with features/bootstrap, this directory includes the minimum files we need from Linky Clicky to run behat tests.

 Contribution / Collaboration
 ---